ooluwatosinmile/FastFood_Revenue_Optimization/README.md

 | Chicken Sandwiches | $10.32 | 1,095 | $11,135.92 |
 | Beverages | $2.95 | 11,868 | $34,983.14 |

-**Insight:** Burgers drive the highest per-unit value, but their low volume compared to Beverages (11,868 units) indicates a major untapped sales opportunity.
+**Insight:** Burgers drive the highest per unit value, but their low volume compared to Beverages (11,868 units) indicates a major untapped sales opportunity.

 ---

 ### 2. Operational Profit Benchmarking (The Synthesis)

-The final step was linking the high-margin products (Burgers/Sandwiches) to operational success, isolating the top performers.
+The final step was linking the high margin products (Burgers/Sandwiches) to operational success, isolating the top performers.

 **SQL Query (Final Synthesis):**
 ```sql